-The table and discussion below set forth sensitivity analyses of annual cash distributions per trust unit for the twelve months ending October 31, 2012, on the assumption that a trust unitholder purchased a trust unit in this offering and held such trust unit until the monthly record date for distributions for September 2012, based upon (1) the assumption that a total of 33,000,000 trust units are issued and outstanding after the closing of the offering made hereby; (2) realization of the production levels estimated in the reserve reports; (3) the hypothetical commodity prices based upon assumed NYMEX prices; (4) the impact of the hedge contracts entered into by Enduro Sponsor that relate to production from the Underlying Properties; and (5) other assumptions described above under "- Significant Assumptions Used to Prepare the Projected Cash Distributions."
+The table and discussion below set forth sensitivity analyses of annual cash distributions per trust unit for the twelve months ending September 30, 2012, on the assumption that a trust unitholder purchased a trust unit in this offering and held such trust unit until the monthly record date for distributions for September 2012, based upon (1) the assumption that a total of [] trust units are issued and outstanding after the closing of the offering made hereby; (2) realization of the production levels entired in the reserve reports; (3) the hypothetical commodity prices based upon assumed NYMEX prices; (4) the impact of the hedge contracts entered into by Enduro Sponsor that relate to production from the Underlying Properties; and (5) other assumptions described above under "- Significant Assumptions Used to Prepare the Projected Cash Distributions."
 The hypothetical commodity prices of oil and natural gas production shown have been chosen solely for illustrative purposes.

 The table below is not a projection or forecast of the actual or estimated results from an investment in the trust units.
-The purpose of the table below is to illustrate the sensitivity of cash distributions to changes in oil and natural gas pricing (giving effect to the hedge contracts that will be in place during the twelve months ending June 30, 2012).
+The purpose of the table below is to illustrate the sensitivity of cash distributions to changes in oil and natural gas pricing (giving effect to the hedge contracts that will be in place during the twelve months ending April 30, 2012).
 There is no assurance that the hypothetical assumptions described below will actually occur or that NYMEX futures prices will not change by amounts different from those shown in the tables.

 The trust's hedge contracts will be in effect only through December 31, 2013, and thus there is likely to be greater fluctuation in cash distributions resulting from fluctuations in the realized oil and natural gas prices in periods subsequent to the expiration of those contracts.
 See "Risk Factors" for a discussion of various items that could impact production levels and the prices of crude oil and natural gas.
-The trust would be unable to make any monthly cash distribution if oil and natural gas prices were below \$34.00 per Bbl and \$2.00 per Mcf, respectively.

-Sensitivity of Projected Cash Distribution Per Trust Unit to Changes in NYMEX Futures Pricing (Period Estimate of June 2011 to May 2012)
+Sensitivity of Projected Annual Cash Distribution Per Trust Unit to Changes in NYMEX Futures Pricing